waggle-sensor/beehive-server/publishing-tools/README.md

 ready data from beehive.

-They are intended to be used with different project + sensor metadata in order to generate a personalized view of the data for each consumer.
+They are intended to be used with different project + sensor metadata in order to produce a personalized view of the data for each consumer.
 For example:

 ```
                                        +-> [Publishing Filter] -> [Data ready for MCS]